sdelquin/sendhereplz/README.md

 ## Usage

-Now you can browse in Amazon, search for your dreamy products and check quickly those who are not beign sent to your location.
+Now you can browse in Amazon, search for your dreamy products and check quickly those which are not being sent to your location.

 ![Happy momento](https://media.giphy.com/media/WsKVAem02Efuw/giphy.gif)

+## Disclaimer

+Currently the extension only works for amazon.es because the checked messages are only in Spanish.
+It can be extended for other languages/countries.